AndersTrier/reed-solomon-simd/README.md

 | 32 768 : 32 768     | 1.4868 GiB/s | 621.78 MiB/s ; 603.40 MiB/s |

 - Single core AVX2 on an AMD Ryzen 5 3600 (Zen 2, 2019).
+- On an Apple Silicon M1 CPU throughput is about the same (+-10%).
 - MiB/s and GiB/s are w.r.t the total amount of data,
   i.e. original shards + recovery shards.
     - For decoder this includes missing shards.